 Following CAREC countries agreement to cooperate on a regional pest surveillance program and pilot in Fergana Valley, ADB and USAID Competitiveness, Trade and Jobs in Central Asia Activity (USAID CTJ) began to design and implement initiatives.
 In August 2019, ADB and USAID CTJ organized a pest risk analysis training for quarantine inspectors for select CAREC countries in Tashkent.
 A follow-up workshop/training was organized jointly by ADB, USAID and the European and Mediterranean Plant Protection Organization on 12-14 August 2020 which was attended by around 35 specialists from National Plant Protection Offices of Kazakhstan, Kyrgyz Republic, Tajikistan, and Uzbekistan.

 At the request of Georgia Revenue Service, a training for risk assessment of animal by-products was designed to build capacity for Georgia's SPS Border Control Division.
-Training modules were developed in March 2020, with actual physical training will be held once travel restrictions are lifted.
+Training modules were developed in March 2020 and a virtual training planned in April/May 2021.

 At the request of Kyrgyz Republic''s Ministry of Economy and Ministry of Agriculture, Food Industry and Land Reclamation in June 2020, technical support has been initiated for the preparation of practical guidelines on the application of the rules for importation of food products from third countries.

-ADB and CAREC Institute are jointly conducting an assessment on the feasibility of electronic phytosanitary certificates.
-The study leverages on ephyto solution designed by the International Plant Protection Convention and explores potential exchange of e-certificates.
+ADB and CAREC Institute jointly conduct an assessment on the feasibility of electronic phytosanitary certificates.
+The study leverages on ePhyto solution designed by the International Plant Protection Convention and explores potential exchange of e-certificates.
+A Knowledge-Sharing Module on CAREC Trade: Facilitating Trade Through Digital Certification was developed in February 2021.
+A policy brief on Electronic Phytosanitary Certification in CAREC countries is forthcoming.

 |Summary of Environmental and Social Aspects|